vitessio/website/content/en/docs/16.0/reference/programs/vtbackup.md

 ## Example Usage

-Consider you have running Vitess cluster, the following command will create backup using `vtbackup` for keyspace `commerce` having shard `0`
+On a running Vitess cluster, the following command will create a backup using `vtbackup` for keyspace `commerce` and shard `0`.

 ```bash
 export TOPOLOGY_FLAGS="--topo_implementation etcd2 --topo_global_server_address localhost:2379 --topo_global_root /vitess/global"